 There is no denying that proteins are vital for our health.
 Proteins are essential to keeping our body up and running, as they play a pivotal role in cell growth and repair, brain function, as well as in workouts and recovery.
-Additionally, it takes our body longer to digest proteins over carbohydrates, keeping us full longer while consuming less calories.
+Additionally, it takes our bodies longer to digest proteins over carbohydrates, keeping us full longer, while consuming less calories.
 For this reason, proteins are extremely important for those trying to lose weight.

-For those who decide to follow a vegetarian or vegan lifestyle, for any number of reasons, there are a plethora of plant based options that will satisfy the body's proteins needs (though it is important to note that there are certain vitamin needs that may not be satisfied with a purely plant based diet, without supplementation).
+For those who decide to follow a vegetarian or vegan lifestyle, for any number of reasons, there are a plethora of plant-based options that will satisfy the body's proteins needs (though it is important to note that there are certain vitamin needs that may not be satisfied with a purely plant-based diet, without supplementation).

-Whether eaten as part of a meal, or as a snack instead, there are many delicious ways to incorporate plant based proteins to any diet.
+Whether eaten as part of a meal, or as a snack instead, there are many delicious ways to incorporate plant-based proteins to any diet.
 Take a look at how these protein sources can make it into your diet.

 Lentils - With 9 grams of protein per half cup, as well as 15 grams of fiber, lentils make the perfect addition!
-Try it in soups, salads or as a side dish.
+Try it in soups, salads, or as a side dish.

-Quinoa - This plant based seed-like grain is rich in antioxidants, magnesium and fiber, and is also naturally gluten-free.
+Quinoa - This plant-based, seed-like grain is rich in antioxidants, magnesium, and fiber, and is also naturally gluten-free.
 Try it with beans or mix with vegetables and nuts.

 Green Peas - With 8 grams of protein per cup, and rich in the amino acid leucine, which play a role in metabolism and weight loss, these make the perfect addition to any meal.
-Try it mixed into rice, in a soup or with the pods as a snack.
+Try it mixed into rice, in a soup, or with the pods as a snack.

 Tofu - Tofu has found its way into everything from breakfasts and smoothies, to desserts and dinners.
-Coming in a variety of textures, from creamy to firm, it can be used in many different cooking methods, and will take on the flavors from what it is cooked in.
+Coming in a variety of textures, from creamy to firm, it can be used in many different cooking methods, and will take on the flavors from what it is cooked with.
 Try it in a breakfast smoothie or even stir-fried with vegetables.

-Tempeh - This fermented soy protein, also rich in probiotics, boosts a meat-like texture that makes it a great addition to any meal.
+Tempeh - This fermented soy protein, also rich in probiotics, boasts a meat-like texture that makes it a great addition to any meal.
 Try it with veggies in a wrap or stir-fried with rice and green vegetables.

 Edamame - This little green soybean is packed with nutrition that includes 8.5 grams of protein per half cup, antioxidants and fiber.
 Try it salted as a snack or serve it cold to be thrown over a salad.